The Enemy (Higson novel): Original, British publication

-They eventually arrive at the palace, and are greeted by the leader of Jester's group, David.
-The bandaged girl is put in the sick bay, whilst the rest of the group are given a tour of the palace, where they are shown the infected royal family (who are kept in the throne room, too weak to fight back).
-A feast is held to celebrate their arrival, whilst Ollie goes off to search around the Palace by himself (suspecting everything's not as it seems).
-He eventually discovers that the rich food and activities at the place are all just an act to get them to stay at the palace.
-He neglects to tell the rest of the group this, fearing it would just cause more trouble.
-David eventually informs them that they are having trouble with a group of crazed children over in St. James Park (nicknamed "Squatters").
-He explains that they have been trying to expand their garden and plant food in the park, only for the Squatters to either steal it or kick it up.
-He wants the Holloway children to go over and try to reason with the squatters leader, Just John, and try and make a peace agreement.
+The Holloway children eventually arrive at the palace, and are greeted by the leader of Jester's group, David.
+The bandaged girl is put in the infirmary, whilst the rest of the group are given a tour of the palace, where they are shown the infected royal family (who are kept in the throne room, too weak to fight back).
+A feast is held to celebrate their arrival, whilst a suspicious Ollie goes off to search the palace by himself.
+He eventually discovers that the rich food and activities at the palace are all just an act to get them to stay there.
+He neglects to inform the rest of the group, fearing it would cause more trouble.
+David eventually informs them that they are having trouble with a group of crazed children over in St. James's Park (nicknamed "Squatters").
+He explains that they have been trying to expand their garden and plant food in the park, only for the Squatters to either steal or destroy it.
+He wants the Holloway children to go over and try to reason with the Squatters' leader, Just John, and try and make peace.

-The next day, the Holloway crew head over to the park to speak with John, whilst Freak stays behind out of depression.
-In the park, they attempt to negotiate with the Squatters, but Achilleus ends up starting a large fight between the two groups instead.
+The next day, the Holloway children head over to the park to speak with John, whilst Freak stays behind out of depression.
+They attempt to negotiate with the Squatters, but Achilleus ends up starting a large fight between the two groups instead.
 In the battle, Blue gets a shed collapsed on his head, whilst Maxie singlehandedly fights John.
 Just as John is about to kill her, Freak (who heard the commotion and entered the park) intervenes and is stabbed in the back in Maxie's place, killing him.
-Out of fury, Maxie punches John in the face and knocks him unconscious, ending the battle.
-Back at the palace, David declares that due to the deaths in the battle, the ownership of the park will be decided in a fight to the death between Achilleus and John.
-If Achilleus wins, the Palace kids will get control over the park and use it as farmland.
+Out of fury, Maxie punches John and knocks him unconscious, ending the battle.
+Back at the palace, David declares that due to the casualties, the ownership of the park will be decided in a fight to the death between Achilleus and John.
+If Achilleus wins, the Palace group will get control over the park and use it as farmland.
 If John wins, he will get to keep the park, as well as the freedom to take any resources needed from the palace.